 7) Write Magnetic Headlines

-According to Copyblogger, close to 80% of people seeing your Facebook ad don’t bother reading past the headline.
+According to Copyblogger, about 80% of your Facebook ad audience won’t bother reading past the headline.

 Which means that all your superior copywriting skills will go uncelebrated.